cta-observatory/lstmcpipe/README.rst

 To do so, please:

-#. open a pull request in lstMCpipe, adding the desired configuration in a new directory in `production_configs`
+#. open a pull request in lstMCpipe, adding the desired configuration in a new directory named `date_ProdID` in `production_configs`
 #. you may have a look at the `production_configs/20220222_template/` as an example
 #.
 Add the date and a descriptive production ID name to you directory and config
 #. the requested config must contain: